sarthakpandey001/Kisan-Sahayak-Solar-Drone/README.md

 # Kisan-Sahayak-Solar-Drone

-This Projected is implemented under the Unnat Bharat Abhiyaan with an aim to provide drones for farming purposes at reasonable costs.
+This Project is implemented under the Unnat Bharat Abhiyaan with an aim to provide drones for farming purposes at reasonable costs.

 ## Tools/Specifications: